joelparkerhenderson/git-branch-name/README.md

 ### Date-time stamp

-Start the branch name with a date or time, for example a branch created on January 1 2020 could be "2020-01-01-foo-bar".
+Use a branch name with a date or time, for example a branch created on January 1 2020 could be "2020-01-01-foo-bar".

 Examples: